stellarscripts/stellar_firma_transcripts/_posts/2019-10-25-executivequarterly-ep37q2fd-h.piltz-id63277482-.md

 #### HARTRO

-It's called The Shelling.
+It's-- it's-- it's, um, called The Shelling.

 #### SIGMUND

 Ah!
-And it, and it shells you out of your sleep [__HARTRO:__ Exactly.] into the wall of the-- onto the wall of your room?
+And it-- and it shells you out of your sleep [__HARTRO:__ Exactly.] into the wall of the-- onto the wall of your room?

 #### HARTRO